 Please be advised that occupy only permits have been discontinued in an effort to realign requirements for occupancy permits with the provisions of the Manitoba Building Code.
 Learn more about this change in occupancy requirements.

 Learn about occupancy permit requirements, the application process, Life Safety Tests, and associated fees

 A Building Occupancy Permit is used by the City of Winnipeg to assist in regulating building code requirements.
-An Occupancy Permit is required for the construction, substantial alteration, change of use or change in occupant for portions of buildings, or buildings other than single family dwellings, two family dwellings or multi-family dwellings without shared exits.
+An occupancy permit is required for the construction, substantial alteration or change of use of portions of buildings, or buildings other than single family dwellings, two family dwellings or multi-family dwellings without shared exits.
 Some temporary buildings and events, such as weddings with large tents or street parties, also require an occupancy permit.

 Permits Online Occupancy Features

-You can access occupancy permit features through the City's Permits Online system.
-Permits Online provides a secure, central, online location for occupancy and other permit information.
+You can access occupancy permit features through Permits Online, which provides a secure, central, online location for occupancy and other permit information.

 All registered Permits Online users can:

-- View a list of required documents for Life Safety Tests and Occupancy online.
+- view a list of required documents for Life Safety Tests and occupancy

 All customers can:

 - view document submission requirements via automated email